raffraffraff/oci-k3s/README.md

 * Restore `/etc/rancher/k3s/config.yaml`
 * `systemctl start k3s`

-That could probably be scripted, but we would have to modify the server template to detect a remote k3s server backup and restore it as part of the k3s installation process.
+My goal is to add an object store to this terraform project and automate the process of detecting a backup and restoring it during the k3s server bootstrap process.
+For now though, you could try doing it manually.

 ## Worker node redundancy
 The workers are already redundant and will recover automatically in this setup.
 I tested this by selecting a random node (in my case, called "inst-canri-k3s-workers"") ran the following: